openalea/github-action-conda-build/README.md

 but you can override them in the workflow file.

-For exemple, if you are in a `dev-new-feature` branch, and you want to run the tests on `ubuntu-latest` and `macos-latest`, `python 3.10` only, then your workflow file would look like this:
+For example, if you are in a `dev-new-feature` branch, and you want to run the tests on `ubuntu-latest` and `macos-latest`, `python 3.10` only, then your workflow file would look like this:

 ```yaml